 This month is Pregnancy & Infant Loss Awareness Month.

 “Today we remember all of the angels who earned their wings too soon, the babies born sleeping and those we carried but never had a chance to hold”

 I gave birth to my daughter when I was only 16.
 It was a difficult pregnancy and birth that almost resulted in my death.

-During the following 4 years I suffered 2 miscarriages, one in the first trimester and one during the second.
+During the following 4 years I suffered 2 miscarriages.
+One was during my first trimester and one was during the second trimester, although they both hurt the same.

-Then for whatever reason the Lord blessed me with my son and I am SO very thankful for him!
+Then the Lord blessed me with my son, my rainbow baby, and I am SO very thankful for him!

 Before she began to speak she asked the room of women if they had ever lost a child in any way to please stand up.

 It still amazes me how strong Angie was in sharing her personal story which you can read here.

-Miscarriage and infant loss affects 1 in every 4 pregnancies, and I am one the statistics.
+Miscarriage and infant loss affects 1 in every 4 pregnancies, and I am one of them.

 I hear those around me talk about how glad they are to be done with that part of their lives, but I have to admit that I’ve never felt finished.

-My arms still ache to hold any baby I see and I would be lying if I said I’m okay with knowing I may never have another child.
-In fact my husband and I have hoped to be blessed with another baby for twelve years now, when we made the decision that we were ready for at least one more.
+My arms still ache to hold any baby I see and I would be lying if I said I’m okay with knowing I will never have another child.
+In fact my husband and I have hoped to be blessed with another baby for many years, when we made the decision that we were ready for at least one more.

 Month after month we waited and trusted that God has a perfect plan for our life together, even if it didn’t include another baby.

 Last year I shared a status on Facebook about how I am part of the 1 in 4 and I was surprised by the response from all of you letting me know I am not alone.
 Somehow that really does offer me some comfort today.

 We do not need to carry this hidden hurt in secret any longer.